SureshLalchandani/APEXSimulator1.0/README.md

 <b>Glossary:</b>
 ApexVirtualDevice – A class that binds the graphics with code.
-This is basically a controller of Simulator.
+This is basically a controller of Simulator.<br>
-Initializer – This class is used to read the file for instructions.
+Initializer – This class is used to read the file for instructions.<br>
-Constants – This is simply a class to declare application constants.
+Constants – This is simply a class to declare application constants.<br>
-Parser – Parser is class which helps in decomposing an instruction to better break down.
+Parser – Parser is class which helps in decomposing an instruction to better break down.<br>
-Instruction – A model class to hold the information of an instruction Dependency – A model class which holds the information of dependent instructions.
+Instruction – A model class to hold the information of an instruction<br>
+Dependency – A model class which holds the information of dependent instructions.<br>
-Once the dependency is resolved its getting removed.
+Once the dependency is resolved its getting removed.<br>
-ICache – This class is the subclass of Hashtable<K,V> which is used to Map PC with Instruction and stored in a Key Value pair.
+ICache – This class is the subclass of Hashtable<K,V> which is used to Map PC with Instruction and stored in a Key Value pair.<br>
-Shared Data – This is a general utility to access the global data such as Register File, Memory and Program Counter.
+Shared Data – This is a general utility to access the global data such as Register File, Memory and Program Counter.<br>
-Functional Unit- This is a base class for any functional unit class.
+Functional Unit- This is a base class for any functional unit class.<br>
 a.
 ALU–ThisisaderivedclassofFunctionalUnitwhichhandlesthe
-Arithmetic instrictions.
+Arithmetic instrictions.<br>
 b.
 Branch–ThisisalsoaderivedclassofFunctionalUnitwhichhandles
-the Branch instructions.
+the Branch instructions.<br>
-ApexPipeLineHandler – This class is the main class where the pipeline mechanism is implemented.
+ApexPipeLineHandler – This class is the main class where the pipeline mechanism is implemented.<br>
-Stage- This is the base class for all stage classes.
+Stage- This is the base class for all stage classes.<br>
-Fetch – This is for the fetch stage and derived from Stage class.
+Fetch – This is for the fetch stage and derived from Stage class.<br>
-Decode – This also inherits the Stage class.
+Decode – This also inherits the Stage class.<br>
-Execute– This also inherits the Stage class.
+Execute– This also inherits the Stage class.<br>
-Memory- This phase also inherits the class Stage.
+Memory- This phase also inherits the class Stage.<br>
 Writeback – This class is straightforward, it implements the logic to write values to register file.
-This is also a subtype of Stage class.
+This is also a subtype of Stage class.<br>